Women Caring for the Land

 Women own half the farmland.

-According to a recent study, women now own or co-own close to 50% of the farmland in Iowa.
-In 2007, women over the age of 65 owned over one-fourth of Iowa’s farmland, An increasing number are single owners, who may not have had much say in farm management decisions in the past.
+By our best estimates women now own or co-own close to 50% of the farmland in the US.
+A large portion of those women are over the age of 65, and an increasing number are single owners, who may not have had much say in farm management decisions in the past.

 We know through our work with women landowners over the past 15 years that you have strong conservation values, and want your land farmed sustainably into the future by a young farm family.
 We can help you achieve those goals.